Fighting the Corona Virus in Aachen and Elsewhere

-If you have a 3D printer, read the above guide first.
+If you have a 3D printer or lasercutter, read the above guide first.
 It may give you a great idea for something urgently needed in your neighborhood.
-If you are looking for something to start right now, consider printing these hands-free door handles from Materialise's free designs for your home, workplace, or local essential institutions.
+If you are looking for something to start right now, consider printing or lasercutting the mask headbands above for anyone needing to wear a mask with earbands for long hours, or printing some hands-free door handles (see above) for your home, workplace, or local essential institutions.
 Read their technical recommendations for print orientation and mounting before printing.
 They are especially useful for heavier doors that aren't easily pulled open with your elbow.

 You can also offer your 3D printer capacity to the European Commission to create face masks (our Fab Lab already registered).

 If you have 3D design skills or an Ultimaker 3D printer, sign up with Ultimaker to offer your printer capacity or 3D design skills (our Fab Lab already registered).

 If you are a doctor, consider joining the medical evaluation efforts of the Open Source COVID19 Medical Supplies Facebook group after reading their Guide.
 If you have urgent need for a particular supply or device yourself, contact me.